This information is intended for general education purposes only and should not be relied upon as a substitute for professional and/or medical advice.

 Below is a listing of some of the most common pregnancy signs and symptoms.
 Each woman’s experience during pregnancy is different.
 Some women can experience these symptoms within a week of conception.
 For others, symptoms may develop over a few weeks or may not be present at all.

-At Legacy, we offer free, lab quality pregnancy testing that is 99.8% accurate and a free, confidential ultrasound scan.
+At Legacy, we offer lab-quality pregnancy testing (99.8% accurate) and a confidential ultrasound scan free of charge.
 Contact us or schedule an appointment to learn more.

 - Implantation Bleeding: